Jump to:

 - In a large pot pour the beer and water and heat over medium-high.

-- Add the onion, lemon and lime wedges, bay leaf, mustard seed and 1 tbsp of the seasoning to the liquid and bring to simmer.
+- Add the onion, lemon and lime wedges, bay leaf, mustard seed and 1 tablespoon of the seasoning to the liquid and bring to simmer.

 - Add the shrimp and let simmer for 3-4 minutes.